awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 The tags that you choose to include apply to all resources \(instances and Dedicated Hosts\) in the selected Region\.
 To customize event notifications in other Regions, first select the required Region and then perform the following steps\.

-You can include tags in event notifications using one of the following methods\.
+You can include tags in event notifications by using one of the following methods\.

 ------
 #### [ New console ]